AvaProtocol/OAK-docs/_docs/examples.md

 ### Scheduling payments

-Tl;dr - send ‘some asset’ to ‘some address’ at ‘some time(s)’
+tl;dr - send ‘some asset’ to ‘some address’ at ‘some time(s)’

 You can use OAK Network’s `schedule_transfer_task`* API to schedule repayment on DeFi loans, automatically process payroll (to DAO contributors, for example), pay for a subscription, or any other case where you want to schedule sending assets between accounts and between DotSama parachains.